 - The egg has not been fertilized through regular specimen fertilization (IVF)

 ICIV – a mixture of IVF and ICSI

 Sometimes, a rare time, we do something called ICIV.
-This means that half of the eggs are fertilized with regular in vitro fertilization (IVF) and half with Microinjection (ICSI).
+When half of the eggs are fertilized with regular In Vitro Fertilization (IVF) and half with Microinjection (ICSI).
 In this way, we do not have to interrupt the treatment if it appears that sperm cells cannot fertilize the egg or the egg will not be fertilized in the usual way.
-This approach is done after an assessment of a number of criteria.
+This is done in the event of an assessment of a number of criteria.

 How does treatment with micro-injection take place?

 The woman is stimulated so she will develop more eggs than the one she usually produces in the month.
 This happens by taking medication through a small syringe under the skin just below her stomach.
 The stimulation period normally lasts 10-14 days.

 In the stimulation period, the woman comes for ultrasound examination, usually twice.
 If you live far away, a local gynecologist can perform the ultrasound.
 The ultrasound shows us how many egg sacks the woman produced and how big they have become.
 After another ultrasound, you will be told when the woman should use the ovulation syringe.